The Complete Guide to Medical Self-Advocacy

 Manage Your Documents

 If you work with multiple doctors, it can be tough to keep all of your information straight.
 To effectively advocate for your own health, you’ll want to organize and maintain a comprehensive file of your own medical records.
-By using a free online tool, you can actually assemble all of your medical images and x-rays into a single file or even combine video online.
+By using a free online tool, you can actually assemble all of your medical images and x-rays into a single file.
+Alternatively, you can even combine video online.
 Just upload them from your device, merge the files, and download the final product.

 Healthy Living Environment